Bot-Campus-AI/no-code-ai-agent-kit/README.md

+---

-# 🤖 AI Agent Workshop – BotCampus AI
+# 🤖 No-Code AI Agent Kit – BotCampus AI

-Welcome to the official repository for the **AI Agent Workshop** powered by **BotCampus AI**.
+Welcome to the official repository for the **No-Code AI Agent Kit** built by **BotCampus AI**.

-This repo contains everything you need to build, test, and deploy your own **AI-powered automation bots** using `n8n`, OpenAI, and WhatsApp Cloud API — all in a no-code/low-code environment.
+This repo contains everything you need to build and run your own **AI-powered automation bots** using `n8n`, OpenAI, Google Sheets, and WhatsApp — no coding required.

 ---